cisocrgroup/pocoweb/frontend/public_html/doc.md

 [README](https://github.com/cisocrgroup/pocoweb/blob/master/README.md)
 file.

-Pocoweb can be deployed using [docker-compose](https://docs.docker.com/compose/).
+PoCoWeb can be deployed using [docker-compose](https://docs.docker.com/compose/).
 The according Docker files can be found in the projects's source directory.